Adam-/runelite-plugins/README.md

 and 'public' chat messages for each of the above (that only you can see)

+Sounds are downloaded to the local file system instead of being 'baked in' to the plugin build, allowing for further expansion in the future while also 'supporting' user-swapped sounds for pre-existing events

 ### Planned / Work In Progress expansions
 - none